aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/das/index.md

 # Set up Database Activity Streams (DAS)

+!!! error "Lab temporarily unavailable"
+    This lab is temporarily unavailable due to underlying feature compatibility issues.
+We are working on alternatives, and appologize for the inconvenience.
+This alert will be removed when the issues are resolved.

 This lab will show you how to set up and leverage <a href="https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/DBActivityStreams.html" target="_blank">Aurora Database Activity Streams (DAS)</a>.
 Database activity streams provide a near real-time data stream of the database activity in your relational database.
 When you integrate database activity streams with third-party monitoring tools, you can monitor and audit database activity.

 ??? tip "Learn more about Database Activity Streams (DAS)"